Aetna Medicare Supplement Insurance Review

 Plans A and B provide essential benefits, while Plans G and N offer more comprehensive coverage for Medicare beneficiaries who became eligible on or after January 1, 2020, following the phase-out of Plans C and F.

 Medicare Supplement Plan F is still an option if you were eligible for Medicare before January 1, 2020, but haven’t enrolled yet.
-It covers:

 • Medicare Part A coinsurance and costs incurred after your Original Medicare hospital inpatient benefits have run out – up to 365 days